Skip to content

 There are trails for all levels and bike guiding and rentals so you can pedal your way around the Tweed Valley.

-Bex Baroana takes you through her favourite places in her new home, the Tweed Valley.
+Bex Baroana takes you through her favourite places in the Tweed Valley.

 The River Tweed

-Whatever else you do while you’re here, make sure to spend some time on (or in) Scotland’s second longest river, the River Tweed itself!
+Whatever else you do while you’re here, make sure to spend some time on (or in) the River Tweed itself!
 Take a dip at some of the best local river swim spots, or opt for an exploration with a paddleboard, kayak or canoe.
 This unique view of river life allows you the chance to do some fantastic wildlife spotting from dippers to herons, kingfishers to otters, there’s plenty waiting to be discovered.
-Come equipped, rent while you’re here or join the likes of Biggar Adventure for a guided trip along soon to launch canoe trails.
+Come equipped, rent while you’re here or join the likes of Biggar Adventure for a guided trip along the Tweed Valley Canoe Trail.

-Whether you are sitting down or standing, paddling along the River Tweed is a great way to explore the valley.
-Photo: Ian Linton Photography
+Whether you are sitting down or standing, paddling along the River Tweed is a great way to explore.

 Explore estate grounds and gardens